 So, just measure a little extra width as it is easy to cut it away later.

 I preferred using scissors for cutting, but you could certainly use a rotary cutter on a cutting mat.

 Peel Away Edge of Backing on Contact Paper

 This is the step where things get a bit tricky!

-The adhesive on some contact paper can be really sticky.
-If you peel the backing off all at once, it will almost certainly just stick to itself, creating a bit of a mess.
+The adhesive on some adhesive contact paper can be really sticky.
+If you peel the backing off all at once, it will almost certainly just stick to itself, creating a bit of a mess and lots of wrinkles.

 Line Edges of Liner in Back Corner of Drawer

 Place the peeled portion in the back corner of your drawer.